catenax-eV/catenax-ev.github.io/docs/working-model/organizational-structure/catena-x/committee.md

 ## Business domain strategy

 The Committee is responsible for developing a clear and forward-looking strategy for the business domain.
-The strategy should contain a vision that guides the direction for the coming years and serve as a beacon for all strategic decisions.
+The strategy should contain a vision that guides the direction for the coming years and serves as a beacon for all strategic decisions.

 Decisions at this level focus on how each Expert Group can effectively contribute to the overall mission and goals of the association.